Buddhist Sites in India

 As per United Nations,

 “Vesak”, the Day of the Full Moon in the month of May, is the most sacred day to millions of Buddhists around the world.
-It was on the Day of Vesak two and a half millennia ago, in the year 623 B.C., that the Buddha was born.
+Day of Vesak two and a half millennia ago, in the year 623 B.C., was the day when the Buddha was born.
 It was also on the Day of Vesak that the Buddha attained enlightenment, and it was on the Day of Vesak that the Buddha in his eightieth year passed away.

 It is a very special day for uncountable Buddhists and their sect, and many pilgrims flock over to Lumbini, Nepal to experience the beautiful gardens where Siddharth Gautam was born (in 623 BC).
 Moreover, take a look at the above photo for reference.
 You must take a trip to Nepal to experience the same.
 This place is now on my bucket list.